sa-concept-refactoring/doc/chapters/inlineConceptRequirement.typ

 === Multiple Type Arguments
 If a concept has multiple type arguments, such as ```cpp std::convertible_to<T, U>``` the refactoring will not be applicable.
-The complexity of handling this is quite big and the potential use case so small, that it was decided to not provide the capability.
+The complexity associated with managing this particular case is considerable, while the potential use case is minimal.
+As a result, a decision was made not to incorporate this capability.
 #figure(
   ```cpp
   template <typename T>